Bellamy's Organic: History

-Established by David Bellamy and Dooley Crighton-Bellamy in northern Tasmania in 2000, Bellamy's was an early entrant into the organic food market, firstly processing and marketing all of Tasmania's organically certified beef, lamb and pork and then producing Australia's first organically certified baby food in 2004, and the first mainstream, supermarket sold, organic baby formula in the world, when it was launched in the Australian market in 2005.
-To date Bellamy's is the only Australian-made organic infant formula on the Australian market.
+Established by David Bellamy and Dooley Crighton-Bellamy in northern Tasmania in 2000, Bellamy's initially processed and marketed organically certified Tasmanian beef, lamb and pork.
+In 2004, the company became the first company to produce organically certified baby food, and in 2005 launched an organic infant formula in the Australian market.

 The company was founded by David and Dooley, who were supported by a small group of "friends and family" investors, and was acquired by a larger consortium of investors using the company, Tasmanian Pure Foods Ltd in 2007.
-In June 2014 Tasmanian Pure Foods was renamed Bellamy's Australia.
+In June 2014, Tasmanian Pure Foods was renamed Bellamy's Australia.
 Following a highly successful July 2014 IPO, Bellamy's Australia Limited (BAL) listed on the Australian Stock Exchange (ASX) (Newcastle) on 5 August 2014.
 Heavy trading and a more than 30% rise in initial share price saw the launch of the company deemed an "outstanding success" by financial industry commentators.

-Bellamy's Australia CEO and Managing Director Laura McBain was named as the 2013 Telstra Tasmanian Business Woman of the Year, and went on to be named Telstra Business Woman of the Year 2013 (Private and Corporate).

 In December 2016 Bellamy's Australia suspended trading of shares following a tumultuous fortnight for the organic group, which had half a billion dollars wiped off its value on Friday, 2 December.

 In April 2017, Bellamy's confirmed acting CEO Andrew Cohen as its permanent chief executive.
 In June 2016, Cohen, formerly of Bain & Company, was appointed to the role of Chief Operations & Strategic Officer, before being appointed acting CEO in January 2017.
 The appointment of financial advisor and Acting CFO Nigel Underwood was also finalised in April 2017.
 Underwood, formerly CFO of transport operator Keolis Downer, was appointed to the role of Acting CFO on in January 2017 and subsequently made permanent in that role in April 2017.